I Did a 30-Day Vegan Challenge and This Is What Happened

 Day 19: I attempt a Pinterest recipe of vegan/paleo/gluten-free peanut butter chocolate protein balls.
 Cooking within these new limitations is kind of fun and provides an interesting challenge.

 Day 20: OMG where has this vegan kale pesto been all my lifeeeee.
-I have officially found my favorite thing to eat as a temporary vegan: sliced purple potatoes topped kale pesto and mashed avocado.
+I have officially found my favorite thing to eat as a temporary vegan: sliced purple potatoes topped with kale pesto and mashed avocado.
 I will continue to eat this even when I'm not doing this challenge.

 Day 21: Also jackpot: found this other amazing vegan thing -- snickerdoodle Dō Bites by Better Bites Bakery.
 I will continue to buy these too!
 Great for a sweet craving.

-It's beyond clear at this point that really committing to the vegan thing would become an battle of willpower at every social gathering.
+It's beyond clear at this point that really committing to the vegan thing would become a battle of willpower at every social gathering.
 While I completely understand that people are totally capable of doing this, I don't know if I'm noticing enough differences in how I feel or look at this point to warrant such extremes.

 Day 24: Okay, I can officially say it now: I'm kind of over this.
 And I really, really want a grilled chicken wrap.